What do we mean by Geosearch?

 Geocoding isn't the only service that users mistake for geosearch.
 Browser geolocation and IP geolocation are often confused with the process as well.
 Browser geolocation is the capability of a web browser to pinpoint your location as coordinates with your permission.
 This is used, for example, if you're on a retail website and that site wants to show you what's in stock at a nearby location.

-guide to browser geolocation
+Please see our guide to browser geolocation (with code example).

 Similar to browser geolocation, IP geolocation helps to determine your location.
 However, it does so using your Internet Protocol (IP) address, a unique address used to identify you when you're online.
 Unlike browser geolocation, it doesn't require your permission.
 It's often used for security, such as through your banking app to detect if a log-in attempt is occurring from an unusual location.